gastonschabas/todo-tapir-akka-http/todo-server/src/docs/README.md

 This demo is deployed in [heroku](https://www.heroku.com/) platform.

+# Monitoring

+- [Kamon telemetry](https://kamon.io/telemetry/) is the tool selected to generate metrics
+- [Kamon APM](https://kamon.io/apm/) is used as the observability tool of this project

 # Authentication

 To hit the endpoints of the API a bearer token must be provided in the `Authorization` header of the http request.
 In